CRIMINAL RECORD EXPUNCTIONS

 In nearly all cases where a guilty verdict is given, the individual will not qualify for expungement.
 Though expungement is the best option because of its legal potency for removing criminal records, it is not your only option to seal your criminal record in Denton and Cooke Counties.

 Another option is an order of non-disclosure.
 In the state of Texas, nearly all individuals who have completed a deferred adjudication probation may have their criminal records sealed through an order of non-disclosure.
 Those who received regular probation do not qualify.
-If you think you may qualify and live in Denton, or Cooke Counties, give Hill & Hill a call and we can discuss your options with you more completely.
+If you think you may qualify and live in Denton, or Cooke Counties, give The Law Office of Brent Hill a call and we can discuss your options with you more completely.
 Generally speaking, anyone can seek an order of non-disclosure as long as:

 - They have not received any charges since the unadjudication probation ended (traffic tickets are the sole exception here).